-The Chair of the Committee will provide the complainant and The Chelmsford Learning Partnership with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days.
+The chair of the panel will provide the complainant and The Chelmsford Learning Partnership with a full explanation of their decision and the reason(s) for it, in writing, within five school days.
+If the panel requires additional time to consider the evidence presented at Stage 2, they will inform the complainant of the need for additional time to provide a decision/ explanation.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by The Chelmsford Learning Partnership.
+The letter to the complainant will include details of how to contact the Department for Education (DFE) if they are dissatisfied with the way their complaint has been handled by The Chelmsford Learning Partnership.